MAXCUT QAOA performance guarantees for p >1: Conjecture: -Tree graphs are worst case

 \quad

-In other words, there is a hierarchy of graphs, for which graphs with many small cycles less than $2p+1$ will have a better quality QAOA result than graphs with few cycles.
+In other words, there is a hierarchy of graphs, for which graphs with many small cycles less than $2p+2$ will have a better quality QAOA result than graphs with few cycles.
 This is shown to be true for $p=1$ and $2$ in Section \ref{sec:p1_hierarchy} and \ref{sec:p2_tree_worstcase}.
-For larger $p$ the edge replacement must be a larger subgraph with no cycles less than $2p+1$.
-This conjecture has an immediate corollary:
+For larger $p$ the edge replacement must be a larger subgraph with no cycles less than $2p+2$.
+This conjecture has two corollaries.

 \quad